Get the most out of your genealogy searches by understanding basic search engine principles and start finding your ancestors.

 Improve Your Genealogy Searches With The OR Search

 Using OR in your search box will connect 2 or more similar objects.
 Using OR will also broaden your search results.
 You are telling the search engine to find results with either of those terms.

 Here is an example: North Carolina genealogy OR family history

-Results came back with either genealogy Or family history in the listing.
-At 159 million results, you can see how this type of search really broadens the results.
+Results came back with either the term genealogy Or family history in the listing.
+At 159 million results, you can see how this type of search broadens the search results.
+Often the number of results is too cumbersome.
 I do not use the OR search very often, but it’s good to know it’s there.